 If the character immediately following the

-is not a number, an Unk
+'.' is not a number, an Unk token

 is returned.
 Otherwise, the fractional part of the number is